pragmatic-objects/site/_chapters/002_never_make_class_final.md

 [abstract or final](https://www.yegor256.com/2014/11/20/seven-virtues-of-good-object.html#7-his-class-is-either-final-or-abstract).
 The intention behind this rule, I believe, was eliminating implementation inheritance as a kind.
-Drawbacks of inheritance and behefits of subtyping are rather [clear](https://www.yegor256.com/2016/09/13/inheritance-is-procedural.html), so I won't make an accent on them.
+Drawbacks of inheritance and behefits of subtyping are rather [clear](https://www.yegor256.com/2016/09/13/inheritance-is-procedural.html), so I won't emphasize them here.
 However, in my practice I quickly realized that something is wrong with this rule.

 Check the class
 [`TeeInput`](https://github.com/yegor256/cactoos/blob/0.13.3/src/main/java/org/cactoos/io/TeeInput.java) from